Dinorush/ExtraWeaponCustomization/README.md

 - Damage Mod: Applies a damage modifier.
 - Damage Mod Per Target: Applies a damage modifier unique to each target.
 [Hits only]
 - Damage Over Time: Applies a damage over time effect.
 [Hits only]
 - Fire Rate Mod: Applies a fire rate modifier.
+[Automatic weapons only]

 #### Traits - Innate gun behavior modifications
 - Ammopack Refill: Specify the % of reserves ammopacks refill.
 - Auto Aim: Automatically fire toward targets.
-- Auto Burst: Hold the trigger to fire.
-[Burst weapons only]
+- Auto Trigger: Hold the trigger to fire.
+[Semi or Burst weapons only]
 - Enforce Fire Rate: Increases damage/ammo cost when FPS is lower than fire rate.
 [Automatic weapons only]
 - Explosive: Causes explosions where bullets land.
-- Fire Rate Acceleration: Fire rate changes as the trigger is held.
+- Fire Rate Accel: Fire rate changes as the trigger is held.
 [Automatic weapons only]
 - Hold Burst: Releasing the trigger ends a burst early.
 [Burst weapons only]
 - Reserve Clip: Combines reserve ammo with the magazine.